Vitalii-in-IT/ListMaster/README.md

-# List Comparator Tool
+# ListMaster – List Comparator Tool

-**List Comparator Tool** is a simple desktop application built with Python and Tkinter that allows you to compare two text files and find common and different items between them.
+ListMaster is a simple desktop application built with Python and Tkinter that allows you to compare two text files and quickly identify common and unique items.

-The program is designed for quick data processing, cleaning, and automation tasks.
+This tool is designed for fast data processing, cleaning, and automation tasks.

 ---

 ## 🚀 Features

 - Compare two text files line by line
-- Find:
+- Detect:
-  - common items (present in both files)
+  - Common items (present in both files)
-  - different items (unique values)
+  - Different items (unique values)
-- Save results automatically to files
+- Automatic saving of results to output files
-- Real-time progress display (in %)
+- Real-time progress indicator (percentage)
-- Simple and clean GUI (one-click operation)
+- Simple GUI – one-click execution

 ---

 ## 📁 File Structure

-Place these files in the same folder as the script:
+Place the following files in the same folder as the script:

-- `List1.txt` – first list of items
+- `List1.txt` – first dataset
-- `List2.txt` – second list of items
+- `List2.txt` – second dataset
-- `Same.txt` – output file with common items
+- `Same.txt` – common items output
-- `Different.txt` – output file with different items
+- `Different.txt` – unique items output

 ---